Telephone numbers in Serbia: Overview

-The international call prefix depends on the country being called from: for example, 00 for most European countries and 011 from North America.
-For domestic calls (within the country), 0 must be dialed before the area code.
+For domestic calls (within the country), 0 must be dialled before the area code.

-For calls from Serbia, the prefix for international calls was 99, but was changed to 00 since 1 April 2008, in order to match the majority of Europe (e.g. for a United States number 00 1 ... should be dialed).
+For calls from Serbia, the prefix for international calls was 99, but was changed to 00 on 1 April 2008, in accordance to the recommendations of the International Telecommunication Union (ITU), and matching the majority of European countries. (e.g. for a United States number 00 1 ... should be dialled).

 Landline telephony

-Calling code areas in Serbia have been largely unchanged since the time of Socialist Federal Republic of Yugoslavia.
+Area codes in Serbia have been largely unchanged since the time of Socialist Federal Republic of Yugoslavia.
 As Socialist Republic of Serbia had been assigned codes starting with 1, 2 and 3, they were simply carried over by Serbia after the breakup.